isomerpages/nlb-curiocity/resource-room/story-maps/_posts/2021-12-15-post-Yishun.md

 1. This story map does not show a comprehensive coverage of the buildings and landmarks of Yishun.
 2. The title of the base map used in this story map is Open Street Maps.
-3. This story map used related articles in [Infopedia](https://eresources.nlb.gov.sg/infopedia/), [HistorySG](http://eresources.nlb.gov.sg/history), [BiblioAsia](https://www.nlb.gov.sg/Browse/BiblioAsia.aspx), and [Roots](https://www.roots.sg/) as references.
+3. This story map used related Infopedia articles and other NLB digitised resources in [NL Online](https://www.nlb.gov.sg/main/nlonline), [BiblioAsia](https://www.nlb.gov.sg/Browse/BiblioAsia.aspx), and [Roots](https://www.roots.sg/) as references.
 It also consulted the following sources: *[A pictorial history of Nee Soon Community](http://eservice.nlb.gov.sg/item_holding.aspx?bid=200063229)* (1987), *[The Development of Nee Soon Community](https://eresources.nlb.gov.sg/printheritage/detail/42d4dfc3-9cbc-4f38-b8ee-5ca1346f4eb7.aspx
    )* (1987), and *[Yishun Sembawang: A Heritage Trail](http://eservice.nlb.gov.sg/item_holding.aspx?bid=14311322
    )* (2010).
 4. This story map was made by Foo Shu Tieng, Grace Ho, Roslinda Rahman, and Damien Wang.